stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

         return output_dict
 ```

 Let's understand the `UpperCaseAdapter` class.
 The `format` method takes `signature`, `demos`, and `inputs` as input parameters.
-It then constructs a prompt by combining the system prompt, format instruction prompt, and input fields.
-It then converts the prompt to uppercase.
+It constructs a prompt by combining the system prompt, format instruction prompt, and input fields, and then converts the prompt to uppercase.

 The `parse` method takes `signature`, `completions`, and `_parse_values` as input parameters.
 It then extracts the output fields from the completions and returns them as a dictionary.